ih27/whatsthat/README.md

-#  What's That? by Ismayil Hasanov
+#  WhatsThat? by Ismayil Hasanov

 Description: The app lets users discover more information about things they see.